Audrey Barker, VMD

 She resides in Baltimore County and has two fur-babies of her own, a golden doodle named Camden and a domestic short-haired cat named Benny.

-Kristin is a lifelong Baltimorian and graduate of Roland Park Country School, class of 1998.
+Kristin is a lifelong Baltimorian and graduate of Roland Park Country School.
 Her first job in the veterinary field was as a Junior Zoo Keeper at the Baltimore Zoo over summers during high school.
-After college, she took a job as a kennel technician at a large, well-known hospital.
-As her career progressed, she then took a receptionist position at a smaller clinic.
-It was there her love for client relations truly began.
-After some time away from the field in the corporate world, she came back to her first love- veterinary administration.
+After college, she took a job as a kennel technician and soon realized her passion for client support and administration after experiencing life at a smaller, more client-centered practice.
+Now, with over 20 years experience in the field, she looks forward to bringing her knowledge and passion for people to Evergreen.

 Born and raised in Silver Spring, Maryland, Judy has been in love with animals since she was a child.
 She has two loving pets of her own: a cat that loves loafing in the sun and a dog who loves loafing by his humans.
 After graduating from the University of Maryland with a master’s degree in special education in 2009, she spent the next decade helping kids with special needs learn independence and prepare for life as adults.